yomcube/nsmbwTAStudio/README.md

 # nsmbwTAStudio
-Home of a new set of NSMBW TAS Tools, based off of CelesteTAS Studio: https://github.com/EverestAPI/CelesteTAS-EverestInterop
+A new way to TAS New Super Mario Bros Wii, based off of Celeste TAStudio: https://github.com/EverestAPI/CelesteTAS-EverestInterop